MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/APC-HOL.md

     ```

 The client app can follow redirections automatically until it retrieves a response.

+##### Backend Service endpoints for Number Verification

+The number verification process utilizes two key backend endpoints, as seen in the APCController in the leaves bank backend service [Link to file](../APC.Proxy.API/APC.ProxyServer/Controllers/APCController.cs):

+1. **Initial Verification Endpoint**:
+   - This endpoint receives the initial request from the frontend, issuing an HTTP 302 response with a location URL.
+   - The frontend follows the redirection path outlined earlier, eventually receiving an authentication code from the operator's authentication service.

+    ```csharp
+    // Endpoint to initiate number verification
+    [HttpPost("number-verification/number:verify")]
+    public async Task<IActionResult> NumberVerificationVerify([FromBody] NumberVerificationWithoutCodeContent request)
+    {
+        _logger.LogInformation($"Request model: {JsonSerializer.Serialize(request)}");

+        return await HandleRequest(
+            () => _apcClient.NumberVerificationVerifyAsync(request),
+            "Error occurred while verifying phone number.");
+    }
+    ```

+2. **Callback Endpoint**:
+   - This endpoint handles the reception of the authentication code sent back by the frontend.
+   - The frontend client will call this endpoint when following the last HTTP 302 redirection.
+As this endpoint uri was provided in the initial number verification call in the `returnUrl` value/

+    ```csharp
+    // Callback endpoint to finalize verification
+    [HttpGet("number-verification/apcauthcallback")]
+    public async Task<IActionResult> NumberVerificationRetrieve(string apcCode)
+    {
+        return await HandleRequest(
+            () => _apcClient.NumberVerificationCallbackVerifyAsync(new NumberVerificationWithCodeContent() { ApcCode = apcCode }),
+            "Error occurred while retrieving phone number.");
+    }
+    ```

 #### Handling Consent Permission for Location Verification